The Conjuring: The Devil Made Me Do It

 After the Warrens fuck up an exorcism of a little boy, the demon passes into another dude who kills someone as a result of the possession.
 The Warrens have to Matlock him out of trouble by proving he was possessed.

 Easily the worst Conjuring of the three Conjuring-named films, The Devil Made Me Do It is equal parts possession story and detective movie, with most of the film devoted to the Warrens running around Connecticut trying to find clues to prove their client is totally guilty but also not responsible for his heinous actions.
 Ya see, they had to exorcise a little kid, and Ed straight up has a heart attack and almost dies right in the middle of it.
-Granted, performing an exorcism does seem like a pretty good excuse for having a heart attack, but in this case it royally fucks up the entire process.
+Granted, performing an exorcism does seem like a pretty good reason to have a heart attack, but in this case it royally fucks up the entire process.
 The demon ends up jumping from the little kid to his soon-to-be brother-in-law, and then he goes and kills someone while he’s possessed.

 Demons are bendy.